The RISE Fellowship Application is now closed.

-Support: Fellows will receive 0.25 FTE (or the equivalent for the required 25% reduction in other responsibilities for staff and learners, in order to accommodate the effort required for this fellowship) for 18 months and a maximum award of $7,500 to assist in the completion of their project.
-As part of the 0.25 FTE, the Fellow will be required to participate in our innovation development program (approximately 2 hours/week October 2019-March 2021), cohort sessions, and receive feedback on the project at the annual RISE Innovation Symposium in May 2020.
-Fellows will identify a mentor and other key individuals to be part of their project team.
-They will also be paired with an innovation coach to facilitate their development and participate in our RISE Innovation Lab to learn about innovation strategies, translational education, and pedagogical principles.
+Support: Fellows will receive 0.25 FTE (or the equivalent for the required 25% reduction in other responsibilities for staff and learners, in order to accommodate the effort required for this fellowship) for 18 months and a maximum award of $7,500 to assist in the progression of their education innovation.
+As part of the protected 25% effort, approximately 6-8 hours per month will be expected for direct participation in activities such as coaching, meetings, and the monthly RISE Innovation Lab.
+Fellows will identify a mentor and other key individuals to be part of their innovation team.
+Fellows will also be paired with an innovation coach to facilitate their development and participate in our RISE Innovation Lab to learn about innovation strategies, translational education, and pedagogical principles.